-Mushrooms are highly versatile, nutritious, and health-promoting foods, making them an excellent addition to many healthy plant-based recipes.
+Mushrooms are highly versatile, nutritious, and health-promoting foods, making them an excellent addition to many vegan recipes.
 You can explore a wide variety of mushrooms with their own unique textures and flavors.
-Try one or all of our delicious plant-based mushroom recipes to discover the ones you love, then add them to your weekly meal rotation.
+Try one or all of our delicious vegan mushroom recipes to discover the ones you love, then add them to your weekly meal rotation.
 And, if mushrooms still aren’t your thing, you can still reap their benefits with mushroom powders, elixirs, or coffee.

 Tell us in the comments:

-- Which of these plant-based mushroom recipes will you try first?
+- Which of these healthy mushroom recipes will you try first?

 - Are there other edible mushrooms you love that aren’t listed above?

-- What’s your favorite way to use mushrooms in recipes?
+- What are your favorite ways to cook mushrooms and use them in recipes?